Allocation for Omnidirectional Aerial Robots: Incorporating Power Dynamics: Conclusion

-Notice how~\cref{eq:power_curves_linear} is a relatively small matrix inversion which can be computed in real-time.
-Also the values of minimum and maximum acceleration can be changed arbitrarily, for example both can be put negative to stop the propellers in-flight, or restored to their original values once the propellers can be turned on again.
+We can then compute the coefficients $c_{i,j}$ from~\eqref{eq:power_curves_system} with a small matrix inversion.
+The values of minimum and maximum acceleration can be changed arbitrarily: both could be negative to stop the propellers in-flight, or restored to their original values to turn them on again.